effectai/engine/README.md

 ```

 This will start a manager node that listens for incoming tasks and assigns them to worker nodes.
-Manager node express server will be available at `http://localhost:8889`.
+The Manager Node interface for posting tasks and retrieving results will be available at `http://localhost:8889`.

 ### Deployment